top of page

 Jul 19, 20253 min read

+Decision fatigue in neurodivergent adults can make even small daily choices feel overwhelming.
 How do I answer this text?
 What should I wear today?
-Do I make lunch now or later?
 Which email do I respond to first?
-If your brain feels cluttered by the endless stream of tiny decisions, you’re not alone.
-For many neurodivergent individuals, decision fatigue isn’t just frustrating, it’s exhausting.
-And it can show up in every corner of daily life.
-What Is Neurodivergent Decision Fatigue?
-Decision fatigue refers to the mental weariness that builds up when you're required to
+If your brain feels cluttered by constant decisions, you’re not alone.
+For many autistic and ADHD individuals, decision fatigue isn’t just frustrating, it’s exhausting, and it can affect every part of daily life.
+What Is Decision Fatigue in Neurodivergent Adults?
+Decision fatigue refers to the m

 Mema Mansouri

-Have you ever wanted to do something, really wanted to, but just… couldn’t move?
-Not because you were tired.
-Not because you were procrastinating.
-But because starting felt like trying to lift a boulder with your bare hands.
-This experience is known as autistic inertia, and for many autistic people, it shapes daily life in quiet but deeply impactful ways.
+Autistic inertia is a common experience for many autistic individuals, where starting, stopping, or switching tasks can feel nearly impossible, even when you want to act.
+Have you ever wanted to do something, really wanted to, but just couldn’t move?
+Not because you were tired or procrastinating, but because starting felt overwhelming.
+This experience can affect daily life in quiet but deeply impactful ways.
 What Is Autistic Inertia?
-Autistic inertia refers to the difficulty in starting, stopping, or switching tasks, even when t
+Autistic inertia refers to the difficulty

 Mema Mansouri